dictadata/pdf-data-parser/README.md

   "url": "",
   // output - local path name for output of parsed data, default stdout.
   "output": "",
-  // format - output data format CSV, JSON or raw, default JSON, raw is JSON array of arrays (rows).
+  // format - output data format CSV, JSON or rows, default JSON, rows is JSON array of arrays (rows).
   "format": "json",
   // pages - string or array of page numbers to process, if undefined defaults to all pages.
 Examples: [ 1,3,4,5,7 ], [ 1, "3-5", 7 ], "1,3-5,7".
   "pages": null,